Cidaas/cidaas-sdk-ios-v2/README.md

 #### SMS

-To use SMS as a passwordless login, you need to configure SMS physical verification first and verify your mobile number.
-If you already verify your mobile number through account verification via SMS, by default SMS will be configured.
+To use SMS as a passwordless login, you need to configure SMS physical verification first, and verify your mobile number.
+If you already verified your mobile number using SMS during account verification, it is by default setup for passwordless login.

 #### Configure SMS